Potato curry also known as aloo curry in a white bowl

 adding kasuri methi

-12. Taste test and add more salt if needed.
-When the potatoes are fully cooked they will soften.
+12. Taste test and add more salt or garam masala if needed.
 Check and turn off the stove.
 If the curry is runny, evaporate the excess liquid by cooking on a slightly higher flame.
-Add 2 tablespoons of chopped coriander leaves.
+Add 2 tablespoons of chopped coriander leaves to garnish.

 adding coriander leaves to potato curry